 In the case of building insulation, the positive influence of the aluminum vaporization on the diffusion resistance as well as on the reflection of thermal radiation is important.
-Compared to aluminum foil, PET met offers a smaller degree of reflection and no absolute vapor barrier, but a significantly higher mechanical resistance.
+Compared with aluminum foil, PET met offers no absolute vapor barrier, but a significantly higher mechanical resistance and a better reflectivity.

 Do you want to use PET met film?